T3chnocr4t/T3chnocr4t.github.io/CTF/Scripting/Basic-Bash.md

 Thanks

 That's just the beginning for us!
 Join me at my GitHub profile, where we'll delve into other scripts and explain what we'll be learning, such as if statements, while loops, and much more.
-Together, we'll create some useful scripts that we can leverage in the future :smiley:.
+Together, we'll create some useful scripts that we can leverage in the future 😄 .